The Children of the New Forest: Themes

 The story is centred on the four Beverley children who learn to survive on their own in the forest, and is particularly focused on the maturing of Edward Beverley as the rather rash, eldest teenager.
 It celebrates the ideals of chivalry and bravery, tempered by modesty.
 The four children in the novel eventually become ideal models of manhood and womanhood, and even the gypsy boy Pablo is tamed into their civilising ways.
 The appearance of Pablo in the novel reflects the fact that Romani people were a common sight in the New Forest in the 19th century, and the association of gypsies with the New Forest was familiar in the Victorian imagination.

 Marryat had rather conservative political opinions, and his story favours the Royalist cause, following the fortunes of the children of a Royalist officer.
-However, one of the story's major characters is a sympathetically portrayed Roundhead named Heatherstone, the Intendant given the task of managing the Forest lands.
+One of the story's major characters, however, is a sympathetically portrayed Roundhead named Heatherstone, the Intendant given the task of managing the Forest lands.
 Marryat had been wounded several times in his naval career; he understood the nature of war and makes clear his hostility to extremists on both sides.
 He suggests that good governance lies somewhere between King Charles's insistence on the divine right of kings and Parliament's unjustifiable execution of him.
 The homecoming and reconciliation at the end of the story are deliberately associated with the restoration of the monarchy.
 This message about reconciliation in 17th-century England reflects the fact that he wrote the novel during the political chaos of the 1840s when the Chartists were urging political reform in Britain, and shortly before the Revolutions of 1848 erupted across Europe.